 Complications abound for men and women with high-functioning depression.
 Their misery may be veiled most of the time, but their condition has real-life effects that can plague sufferers who never receive treatment.

-Those consequences of high-functioning depression include:
+Some of the consequences of high-functioning depression may include:

 - Family conflicts and relationship problems